derekstavis/derekstavis/README.md

 Hey 👋

-I'm a technology enthusiast living in Vancouver, British Columbia.
-I currently work as a Software Engineering Manager at @brexhq and am responsible for the Dashboard and Mobile platforms.
-I spend my free time building software and hardware pet projects, electric skateboarding around and playing the drums.
+I'm a technology enthusiast living in Vancouver, British Columbia, 🇨🇦.
+I currently work as a Software Engineering Manager at @brexhq and am responsible for the Dashboard🖥 and Mobile📱 platforms.
+I spend my free time 🔧 building software and hardware pet projects, 🛹 e-skateboarding around and 🥁 playing the drums.

 ## Things I deeply care about

-- User experience design
+- Good user experience design 🎨
-- Software architecture
+- Good software architecture ⚙️
+- People (and customers!) 👨‍
-- Customers!
+- Shipping products 🚢

 ## Things to know about me

-- I'm very passionate about what I do
+- I'm very passionate about what I stand for ❤️
-- I have strong reactions (positive and negative)
+- I might react strongly (both positive and negative) 💥
-- I never get upset with anything
+- But I never get upset with anything 🥳